Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 Disclaimer

-Please note that while the above advice, when properly followed and implemented, will drastically reduce the opportunity for a data breach, it is not a guarantee.
+The above advice, when properly followed and implemented, will drastically reduce the opportunity for a data breach, but it is not a guarantee.
 AngelTrack LLC accepts no liability nor responsibility that occurs from any breach that is the result of an agency's, or an agency's employees, actions.
-The above does not constitute legal advice, nor is it a substitute for a cybersecurity or HIPAA compliance audit.

-None of AngelTrack's security features can protect you against the possibility of long-term sabotage by a determined rogue employee.
+Furthermore, none of AngelTrack's security features can protect you against the possibility of long-term sabotage by a determined rogue employee.
 For that reason, and for all the reasons we cannot think of, AngelTrack LLC recommends you take advantage of AngelTrack's many data export facilities to regularly download copies of your data.
 Archive the copies in a private data preservation service to which only highly trusted employees have access.
 Remember that you could be liable to provide this data to HHS at any point in the future, even if you no longer own your business.